omrajsharma/bigohhh.com/Contribution.md

 git remote -v
 ```

-**6.** Always take a pull from the upstream repository to your master branch to keep it at par with the main projec t(updated repository).
+**6.** Always take a pull from the upstream repository to your master branch to keep it at par with the main project (updated repository).

 ```
 git pull upstream main